creativescala/creative-scala/src/raw/sequences/map.md

 The implementation of this version of `fill` is more convenient to write, but it is much less convenient for the user to call it with `List(1, 1, ,1)` than just writing `3`.

-If we want to create long sequences of numbers we are better off using `Ranges`.
+If we want to work with sequences of numbers we are better off using `Ranges`.
 We can create these using the `until` method of `Int` or `Double`:

 ```tut:book